project-chip/connectedhomeip/examples/all-clusters-app/esp32/README.md

-# CHIP WiFi Echo Server Example
+# CHIP All Clusters Example

 A prototype appplication that uses CHIP to setup WiFi on the ESP32 and runs an Echo Server.
 This example will evolve as more complex messaging is supported in